Kambagiri Swamy temple

-The Kambagiri Swamy temple is located in Kunukuntla village, Owk Mandal, Banaganapalli Taluk in the Nandyal district of Andhra Pradesh.
+Kambagiri Swamy temple is located in Kunukuntla village, Owk Mandal, in the Nandyal district of Andhra Pradesh.
 It is surrounded by the villages of Uppalapadu, Nereducheralla, Burugula, Boincheruvupalli and Racherla.
 Kambagiri swamy is powerful Hindu god.
 The temple is accessible through public transport.

 Lord Vishnu is the presiding deity of the temple.
 He is popularly known as Kambagiri Rama and Kambagiri Lakshmi Narasimha Swamy.
 In the summer, the temple goers are hit by a huge water problem and it is usually very hot in the region.
 Every year on the full moon day of Chatra (15 days after Ugadi), a Tirunnalla (temple fair) takes place and is attended by lakhs of devotees.
 Special government buses run to aid the devotees.

 As per the mythology, Kambagiri Swami has seven brothers.
 They are: